perseus784/RAEES/README.md

 **Rule-based Assistant and Explicitly Extensible System.**
 * *struggled to come up with it*

-A gui assisstant for weather and maps using APIs Requires python and libraries such as googlemaps, json, sqlite3, pyttsx and some inbuilt libraries.
+A gui assistant for weather and maps using APIs using python and libraries such as googlemaps, json, sqlite3, pyttsx and some inbuilts.
-It uses a simple keyword check and processes the query.
+It does a simple keyword check and processes the query.

 <p align="center">
 <img src="gui.png" alt="gui" width="700">